Gibson Les Paul Junior: Epiphone Les Paul Junior

 Epiphone, a major guitar company purchased by Gibson in 1957, sells lower-cost Juniors which feature a bolt-on neck configuration as well as being outfitted with a single humbucking pickup rather than the traditional P-90.
 Epiphone has released limited edition models including the Collegiate Edition and the Epiphone Limited Edition '57 Les Paul Junior Reissue with P-100, which features a set neck, all-solid mahogany construction, and a P-100 humbucker.
 Epiphone Japan has also released Juniors (with the Gibson headstock) including the LPJ-70 and the Ltd edition Lacquer Series Jr (both in vintage sunburst and cherry).
 These Juniors were pretty much dead-on regarding the original 1954 Gibson specifications but they were manufactured for the Japanese market only and not for export.

 Epiphone Invader

 Epiphone manufactured the Invader as part of a starter pack which was marketed mostly in mainland Europe.
 In essence, the Invader is an identical guitar to the Epiphone Junior, with a single generic humbucker and single volume and tone pots.
 Invaders were manufactured by the Samick organisation in Indonesia but have now been discontinued in light of the success and production of the Junior.

-Invaders are strictly budget-end instruments and do tend to suffer from the not-unusual weakness of occasionally having poor tuning stability, but these instruments can still be regarded as very useful and playable instruments.
-They are light, versatile, and comfortable.
+Invaders are strictly budget-end instruments and as such tend to suffer from the not-unusual weakness of occasional poor tuning stability, but these instruments can still be regarded as useful and playable due to their light weight, versatility, and comfort.

 As with the Junior, the Invader is the Epiphone version of the Gibson Junior and can also be seen as having links with the Gibson Melody Maker.